-The great Dame Maggie Smith turns 79 on December 28, and since she is a treasure that deserves to be celebrated basically every day of the calendar year, it seemed fitting to include her in our guide to British Actors You Should Know.
+The great Dame Maggie Smith celebrates the anniversary of her birth on December 28, and since she is a treasure that deserves to be celebrated basically every day of the calendar year, it seemed fitting to include her in our guide to British Actors You Should Know.
 (Many happy returns, Dame Maggie!
 We love you!)

 Obviously, we’re pretty sure that you in fact do know who Maggie Smith is.
 She’s such an accomplished performer that it would be hard to have missed her completely.
 But, whether you know her primarily as Downton Abbey’s acid-tongue matriarch or Harry Potter’s awesome Transfiguration teacher, Smith has a back catalogue of work that’s well worth checking out if you haven’t seen the bulk of it before.

 A few favorites are below – and this list is in no way comprehensive of everything she’s done, just warning y’all about that up front.